Shopping

 RIFT - All-terrain fat tire ebike

-Advantages of electric bikes
+Advantages of e-bikes

 Health benefits

 Don’t let the fact that electric bikes can reduce the amount of effort required to go for a ride lead you to believe that e-biking doesn’t constitute real exercise, or that e-bikes aren’t filled with health benefits.
-Research has confirmed that riders can maintain intense exercise on an e-bike while riding uphill, and that cruising on flat terrain can give the rider a moderate workout
+Research has confirmed that riders can maintain intense exercise on an e-bike while riding uphill, and that cruising on flat terrain can give the rider a moderate workout.

 Environmental benefits